-The thickness of eggshell fragments from the hatched eggs have been measured, showing the continued improvement in shell thickness (Fig. 5) although it is not yet back to normal.6
+The thickness of eggshell fragments from the hatched eggs have been measured, showing the continued improvement in shell thickness (Fig. 5) although it is not yet back to normal.
+Shell thickness data have not been updated since 2018.

 Migration studies by geolocators